thechatgptcoder/govd/README.md

 - [ ] add support for telegram wehbhooks
 - [ ] switch to pgsql (?)
 - [ ] better API (?)
+- [ ] better docs with multiple README